Sample Recruiting Flyer and Commitment Form

 Your team’s servant spirit in work and attitude will be one of the strongest testimonies to each other and the Mexicans.
 The pastors have told us many times that the comments of unchurched local people have often been that they were amazed that a group of High School students are willing to spend their one-week break working hard in Mexico!

-As possible, Adam will let you know where your team might be located and what type of work the church is requesting of your team (flexibility is important as their plans and requests often change once we get there).
+As possible, Jesse will let you know where your team might be located and what type of work the church is requesting of your team (flexibility is important as their plans and requests often change once we get there).
 Of course, your project plans determine the materials or tools you bring along if any.

 Here are some of the most common Invasion projects (but this list is just the beginning!):